hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: Training a model on data is a completely valid thing to do.

 **How It's Misleading**:
 To say that an "AI" algorithm works "just like" how a person does is wrong and misleading.
-[Computers are not people:](/2022/09/04/computationalism.html) we are not explainable by algorithms, and we have a higher moral status than machines.
+[Computers are not people, and humans are not CPUs.](/2022/09/04/computationalism.html) We are not explainable by algorithms, and we have a higher moral status than machines.
 Even the term [machine learning is misleading](https://arxiv.org/abs/2104.12871) when it leads people to equate ML with human learning.
 To say that "it's just like how humans learn" dismisses legitimate concerns with the ways these algorithms process data—and, besides, there are limits on when it's ok for humans to copy.

 # Sampling and Collage